 “New Orleans is the only place I know of where you ask a little kid what he wants to be and instead of saying I want to be a policeman or I want to be a fireman, he say, I want to be a musician. – Alan Jaffe

-This morning we got up early to begin our drive to Louisiana through our 11th state – Mississippi.
+This morning we got up early to begin our drive to our 12th state – Louisiana through our 11th state – Mississippi.
 We stopped halfway in Jackson (yes, the same place that Johnny Cash sang about) at a place called whole foods.
 Whole foods is a huge organic food type place.
 It’s massive.
-They have like a buffet type system where you get containers and fill it up with food and then it gets weighed at the counter and they charged you based on the weight.
-They have so many options and when provided with this many options, a person will tend to go crazy..this is what I did.
-It cost me too much money but it was pretty damn good.
+They have a buffet type system where you get containers and fill it up with food and then it gets weighed at the counter and they charge you based on the weight.
+It is a uniquely American thing.
+Whole Foods was pretty good but also way too expensive.

-It was a 3 course traditional Creole meal at a place called Tujagues.
-Entree was a classic Gumbo which was nice but had very strong flavours!
+It was a 3 course traditional Creole meal at a place called Tujagues (pronounced: Two-Jags).
+Entree was a classic Gumbo which was nice and had very strong flavours.
 The dipping bread was in abundance and immaculate.
-I had a fish in butter sauce with some mash and broccoli, it was nice to get some relatively healthy food in instead of the amount of shit I have been eating, it was delicious.
+We had fish in butter sauce with some mash and broccoli, it was nice to get some relatively healthy food in instead of the amount of junk food we have been eating, it was delicious.
 Then for dessert we got bread pudding with caramel sauce.
 It was very much like a sticky toffee pudding.
 Very nice.
-By this time I was very full and pretty drunk as we had been drinking these drinks called Hurricanes that are sweet pink slushy drinks, yum!
+By this time we were very full and pretty drunk as we had been drinking these drinks called hurricanes that are sweet pink slushy drinks that you can buy and just carry around the street.
 The whole group headed on over to Bourbon street for the party to begin.